CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

 1. On the **Sign in to GitHub** tab, you will see the login screen.
 In that screen, enter the following **email/username** **(1)** and **password** **(2)**.
 Then click on **Sign in** **(3)**.

-   >**Note**: To get GitHub credentials navigate to the **Environment Deatils** tab and click on the **GitHub Credentials** option to view the key-value pairs of the **GitHub UserName**, **GitHub UserEmail**, and **GitHub Password**.
+   >**Note**: To get GitHub credentials navigate to the **Environment Details** tab and click on the **GitHub Credentials** option to view the key-value pairs of the **GitHub UserName**, **GitHub UserEmail**, and **GitHub Password**.
 You can use the copy buttons under the actions column to have the values copied instantly.
 Alternatively, it is suggested to have the values copied over onto a notepad for easy accessibility.

    ![](../media/github-login.png)